Prosp3r/pexservice/README.md

 ## How it works

+###### In mathematics, the [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) numbers, commonly denoted Fₙ, form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.

 Using the fibonacci sequence challenge as example workload, pex service will carry out thousands of calculations, persists or store the results as it goes and in the case of a crash, recover, and start from where it stoped.